-Tefffrom 420

-Teffto 480

-Teffstep 30

-The expected results are the same as those for case j. in the interface version.
+HEN 4 Tefffrom 420 Teffto 480 Teffstep 30 The expected results are the same as those for case j. in the interface version.

 e.
-For the particular case where a custom range is to be employed, the first lines of the imos.cla file must be rewritten as:
+For the particular case where a custom range is to be employed, the first lines of the imos.cla file must be rewritten as (no longer required):

-excelfile Savefile Gas

-Anallainb.xlsx /savefolder/notsaved.txt N2
+excelfile Savefile Gas Anallainb.xlsx /savefolder/notsaved.txt N2